navgang/GithubBot/README.md

 ### 1. Summarize Pull Request Diffs (`summarize.py`)

-This script summarizes the diffs of pull requests, providing a concise overview of changes made.
+This script summarizes the diffs of GitHub pull requests, providing a concise overview of changes made.

 **Usage:**
 ```bash